Foot Health Diploma FAQs

 Do I have to pay for the course in full?

-No. You can enrol and pay for the theory only to start with and pay for the clinical training when you are ready to attend.
-Or you can pay for the full course with the option of spreading the cost over 12 months.
+No, we have various options available.
+You can choose to enrol and pay for the theory only to begin with and then pay for the clinical training when you are ready to attend.
+Alternatively you can pay for the full course (theory and clinical elements) with the option of spreading the cost over 12 months with 0% interest.

 What are the entry requirements and is there an age limit?

 - To be able to read and write in English.

 - All Students must be 16 years and over (insurance to practise is not available until 18 years, and therefore those attending the clinical training must be aged 18+)